Zielous/zielhacks/README.md

 1. **index.html:** Contains the following:
   - Basic structure
-  - Link to all CSS files below
+  - Links to all CSS files below
   - Viewport to ensure media query simulation works